Psychic detective: Prominent cases

-Noreen Renier claimed to have solved the murder of Kimberly McAndrew who was murdered August 12, 1989.
-Six years after McAndrew went missing the Halifax Regional Police hired Renier to help.
-Renier gave the police three interviews which were recorded and obtained for review by Tampa Bay Skeptics founder Gary P. Posner.
-Using psychometry Renier claimed to channel the murder victim.
-After a long analysis of the tapes Posner states that Renier took the detectives "on a wild goose chase".
-All Renier's statements were misleading, vague or incoherent, never leading to anything solid that could be verified.
-Renier assured the police that the body would be found before Christmas saying it would be "a nice Christmas present for everybody".
-As of 2018 the body of Kimberly McAndrew has not been discovered and nothing that Renier said on the three recordings has assisted the police in any way.
-Recordings of Noreen Renier can be found here.
+Noreen Renier claimed to have solved the murder of Kimberly McAndrew, who disappeared on August 12, 1989.
+Six years after McAndrew went missing, in October 1995 the Halifax Regional Police hired Renier to help.
+Renier gave the police three interviews which were recorded and years later obtained for review by Tampa Bay Skeptics founder Gary P. Posner.
+Using psychometry, Renier claimed to channel the murder victim.
+After a long analysis of the tapes, Posner states that Renier took the detectives on a "wild goose chase".
+Renier's clues were misleading, vague or incoherent, leading to nothing solid that could be verified.
+Renier assured the police that the body would be found soon, before Christmas of that year (1995), saying it would be "a nice Christmas present for everybody".
+But decades later it has yet to be located, and as of 2024 the Government of the Province of Nova Scotia is still offering rewards of up to $150,000 for information leading to the arrest and conviction of the person(s) responsible for Kimberly's disappearance.